Lending for 103 years: 1920–2023

 The American Library in Paris was established in 1920 under the auspices of the American Library Association with a core collection of books and periodicals donated by American libraries to United States armed forces personnel serving their allies in World War I. The Library has grown since then into the largest English-language lending library on the European continent.
 It operates as a non-profit cultural association in France incorporated under the laws of Delaware.

 In commemoration of our 100th anniversary in 2020, the Library created a comprehensive timeline of our remarkable history.
 The content of this timeline draws heavily from our archival collection and features photographs and correspondences that have never been shown to the public until now.
 The Library would like to acknowledge the interns who helped to make the timeline possible: Jean-Michel Lapointe, Lucy Lavabre, Julia Greider, and Caterina Stamou.
 We also thank the valuable contributions of the Médiathèque Françoise Sagan, the American University in Paris Library, the English-language Library in Angers, and the H.W.
 Wilson Foundation.

-The Library will celebrate its 100th Anniversary in 2020.
+The Library celebrates its 100th Anniversary in 2020.
 Help us mark this milestone by sharing your stories and memories about your time as a member.
 The Library might’ve been a place where you studied, read, met with friends and colleagues, or bonded with like-minded book lovers.
 Please take a few minutes to fill out the “What the Library means to you” online form.

 Timeline of the Library